apike/allenpike.com/_posts/2013-12-24-unprofessionalism.markdown

 > "Congratulations on subtracting functionality for the sake of a circlejerk, you obnoxious cunt." - [eifersucht12a](http://www.reddit.com/r/iphone/comments/1e0ycf/finally_an_app_developer_with_a_good_sense_of/c9w2d4i)

 Wait, what?
 We did something unprofessional and knew we might get some blowback, but I was surprised by that last one.
-I shouldn't have been - this is what happens when you reveal to the awkward truth: you're a human being.
+I shouldn't have been - this is what happens when you reveal the awkward truth: you're a human being.

 ## Pissing people off